rtmigo/prefnotifiers_flutter/README.md

 ## Keep in sync

 Create a single global instance of PrefNotifier for a particular parameter.
-Do not access this parameter in any other way than through that PrefNotifier instance.
+Only access this parameter with this PrefNotifier instance.

 ``` dart
 final myParam = PrefNotifier<int>("MyParameter");